FormstoneClassic/Formstone.it/content/about/getting-started.md

 # Getting Started

-Formstone components are designed to be implemented with as little impact on your existing project as possible.
+Formstone components are designed to be implemented easily without impacting your existing project.
 Scripts are wrapped in self-executing closures and styles are individually name spaced to avoid collisions.

 ### Deploy